Graduation Policies

 Students who want to take a minor must apply for admission to the minor program after acceptance into a major program.
 The coursework requirements for a minor are prescribed by a department or unit and consist of at least 18 semester hours.
 Satisfactory completion of coursework required for a minor will be certified as completion of the minor, and will be shown on the student’s transcript only if the student’s application has been accepted by the department or program offering the minor.
 Most minor programs are open to students from all units.

-Graduation with Academic Honors
+Graduation with Academic Accolades

 Residency Requirements